muaaznoor/SantanderRecommendation/README.md

 You may find the raw data downloaded as train_ver2.csv.

 ## Notebook 1 of 4 - Data Cleaning & Wrangling
 This notebook achieves the goal of wrangling the initial raw dataset to produce a cleaned dataset for use in subsequent EDA and modeling pipelines.
 S3 is used as the source/destination for the raw dataset and the processed dataset and spark is utilized to carry out the data wrangling process.

 ## Notebook 2 of 4 - Exploratory Data Analysis
 This notebook seeks to explore the data first at a high level, followed by deep dives accordingly based on standout patterns or peculiarities revealed by the data.
 The intention is to provide a firm basis for the intuition behind Feature Engineering, which comes immediately afterwards.

+## Notebook 3 of 4 - Feature Engineering and Modeling Part 1 (Unsupervised Learning)
+In this notebook, the wrangled and imputed data is taken and used to create additional features required for modeling.
+Additionally, some of the existent features are also tweaked according to the modeling needs.
+In the second part of this notebook, unsupervised modeling approaches are tried on the data to see if any useful patterns/findings can be extracted to use as further features in supervised learning.